 What can parents do to help a teething toddler?

-Comfort measures are called for when babies and toddlers are teething: extra cuddles, babywearing, nursing, homeopathic remedies such as Camilia, and painkillers for acute pain or fever associated with teething.
+According to Alaska Dental Associates, comfort measures are called for when babies and toddlers are teething: extra cuddles, babywearing, nursing, homeopathic remedies such as Camilia, and painkillers for acute pain or fever associated with teething.
 Other things that might help are cool, crunchy vegetables like celery or carrots, a washcloth dunked in cold water or chilled in the freezer and hard teething rings.

 It’s also more important to look after yourself when your toddler is teething.
 It can be tough to find the time to rest yourself when your toddler is waking four or five times each evening before you even get to bed, but be especially sure to get good meals and take any opportunity to grab a nap if you’re waking often at night.

 Teething is tough on most toddlers and their parents.
 Pain is miserable for anyone and teething is a developmental milestone that all babies and toddlers must go through.
 Stay calm, and don’t forget the Parent’s Mantra: This Too Shall Pass.
 No toddler will be teething forever (even though it might feel like it).
 A toddler’s sleep and eating habits usually go right back to normal once the tooth has cut through, and often improve compared to what they were like before that episode of teething.
 So, don’t lose hope!
 It will get better.